 Chapekhann is always used at the corners of the structural system.

 Different Types Of Doors, Brackets And Windows

 Different types of doors depict the wealth and the social status of the owner.
 The more decorated the door is the wealthier the family while the simple doors belonged to a middle-class family.

 Doors of Wada, Pune © The Better India, Pune’s Old Wadas Stand Tall Amid High-Rises as Reminders of a Bygone Era by Aditi Patwardhan

 The windows were of two kinds: half windows and full windows.

 - Half windows had four opening panels two above and two below depending on the weather and purpose the window panels were opened.

 - The full windows were designed with cravings and had two panels.

-It is the 18th century feature.
-It was made to put candles/diyas inside them as they protect the light from wind.
+It is an 18th-century feature.
+It was made to put candles/diyas inside them as they protect the light from the wind.